ArchiveBox/docs/Setting-up-Authentication.md

 - `PUBLIC_SNAPSHOTS=[True]|False`: Default allows non-logged-in users to see archived Snapshot content by default
 - `PUBLIC_ADD_VIEW=True|[False]`: Default doesn't allow non-logged-in users to submit new URLs to archive

+> [!IMPORTANT]
-*Note, free ArchiveBox does not currently support setting up **non-admin** users* with more granular read-only permissions.
+> Free ArchiveBox does not currently support setting up **non-admin** users* with more granular read-only permissions.
 We do offer this feature to [paying clients](https://docs.monadical.com/s/archivebox-consulting-services) that hire us to set up a server for their company.
 We use this revenue (from mostly large corporate clients who can afford to pay for things) to support ArchiveBox open source development.

 - [Wiki: Configuration (`PUBLIC_ADD_VIEW`, `PUBLIC_SNAPSHOTS`, `PUBLIC_INDEX`)](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#public_index--public_snapshots--public_add_view)
 - [Wiki: Security Overview](https://github.com/ArchiveBox/ArchiveBox/wiki/Security-Overview)